 CTL can provide a variety of supports to individual faculty and to program teams.
 Workshops are offered throughout the term on teaching large classes and active learning strategies.
-The Learning and Development Consultant can advise on teaching strategies and in-class tactics and tools.
-Instructional Designers can support the development of online content that can be used in a flipped class strategy.
+The Teaching & Learning Consultant - Education Development, can advise on teaching strategies and in-class tactics and tools.
+Educational Technology Specialists can support the development of online content that can be used in a flipped class strategy.

 Active Learning Subject Guide from the Library: Various resources such as websites and books on active learning, recommended by the Library.

 Learning Techniques: an overview and videos of some of the tactics mentioned above such as "Think-Pair-Share", "Minute Paper", etc. from Durham College's CAFE.